This is the multi-page printable view of this section. Click here to print.

 Reference

-To view metrics in ServiceWatch, refer to the ServiceWatch guide.
+For how to view metrics in ServiceWatch, refer to the ServiceWatch guide.

 Basic Metrics

-Instance StateInstance state display
+Instance StateInstance status display

 • 1 - Active